approov/quickstart-ios-swift-urlsession/SECRET-PROTECTION.md

 ## HANDLING REJECTIONS
 If the app is not recognized as being valid by Approov then an `ApproovError` type exception is thrown from the network request and the API call is not completed.
 The secret value will never be communicated to the app in this case.

-If the `ApproovError` is of type `rejectionError` it contains an `ARC` key in its dictionary which should provide more information regarding a possible reason for the failure, as explained in [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code).
+If the exception is of type `ApproovError.rejectionError` it contains an `ARC` value which should provide more information regarding a possible reason for the failure, as explained in [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code).
 It would be possible to provide more information about the status of the device without revealing any details to the user.

 If you wish to provide more direct feedback then enable the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature: